andrewharp/ComfyUI-EasyNodes/readme.md

 NODE_DISPLAY_NAME_MAPPINGS(comfy_annotations.NODE_DISPLAY_NAME_MAPPINGS)
 ```

 That's it!
 Now your operation is ready for ComfyUI.
-(ImageTensor is interchangeable with torch.Tensor, and MaskTensor is just a torch.Tensor mapped to "MASK" for semantic purposes in ComfyUI).
-More example definitions can be found in
+More example definitions can be found in [example/example_nodes.py](example/example_nodes.py).

 ## Features